 Are you inspired by a particular room in your house, office/studio or outside?
 Do you like bright spaces or dark spaces?
 Do you have a piece of furniture or clothing you love we should build around?
 What’s your passion?
 Any of these questions can lead to finding a location.

 If we’re shooting outside, it’s my preference to shoot early in the morning or at dusk.
-I know this is often a hard for people to make these times but the photographically the results are always worth the effort.
+I know these times are often pain but the results are always worth the effort.
 If we’re shooting inside, I can bring lights and take advantage of the available light.
 I’m pretty flexible and can shoot during the week or weekends to accommodate your schedule.

-To get a feel for what we’re doing, it’s always great to go into that space (in your house or outside) and try different things out.
+Prep for Your Shoot.
+To get a feel for what we’re doing, it’s always great to go into your chosen location and try different postures out.
 Stand, sit, lean to get a feel for how you feel most like yourself.
 I know this sound ridiculous, but it’ll helpful and make you more comfortable when we begin shooting.
 It’s also great thing to figure out what do with your hands.
 As a society become so used to holding a cell phone, we almost don’t know what to do with our hands.

+Makeup.
 For makeup, choose MATTE products.
 Products that sparkle accentuate lines.
-If you're not a makeup person, moisturizer, mascara and chapstick are awesome.
+If you're not a makeup person, moisturizer, mascara and chapstick are great.
 If you get your makeup done at a Sephora or with a makeup professional, make sure to tell your stylist it is for a natural light shoot.
 The camera also picks up every stray hair so make sure to apply pomade or hairspray.